whitneyburton/portfolios/students/kristina_brown/20150814-kristina_brown-m4.markdown

 * On Monday, July 13, I wrote a blog about Collaboration
 * On Tuesday, July 21, I helped a group of 1507ers tackle linked lists
-* On Sunday, July 26, I helped Regis get his enigma classes to communicate
+* On Sunday, July 26, I helped Regis get his enigma classes to communicate, and helped a handful of other students on various occasions.
 * On Friday, July 31, I delivered a thunder-lightning talk about working in groups
 * On everyday, I do dishes